SUMMARY

 1. A quick Primer on the Stereonet…

-But an equally important function of stereonet plots is as a graphical way of showing the distribution pattern of a series of orientation measurements taken through a volume of rock.
+But an equally important role of a stereonet plot is to provide a graphical way of showing the spatial distribution patterns of a series of orientation measurements taken through a volume of rock.
 Our brains are analog computers, fine-tuned for recognizing visual patterns (sometimes too fine-tuned).
-Patterns of plotted points on a stereonet can be a great aid in interpretation of underlying geological processes.
-But these patterns need to be distinguished from merely coincidental aggregations of random numbers or from the effects of systemic problems with the input data.
+Patterns of plotted points on a stereonet can thus be a great aid in the interpretation of underlying geological processes.
+But these patterns need to be distinguished from merely coincidental aggregations of random numbers or from the effects of systemic problems with data collection and input.
 I will show examples of all these effects.
 Thus, stereonet plots of structural measurements can be a powerful tool in validation of data.

 Example 1